Former Malaysian PM Najib Razak charged with corruption, criminal breach of trust

 Earlier, state news agency Bernama broadcast Najib's convoy live as it moved slowly through morning rush-hour traffic during the long drive from the Malaysian Anti-Corruption Commission's offices in the administrative capital Putrajaya to the court in Kuala Lumpur.

-The charges are in connection with how RM42 million (US$10.6 million) went from SRC International, a former 1MDB unit, into Najib's personal bank account.
+The charges Najib faces are in connection with how RM42 million (US$10.6 million) went from SRC International, a former 1MDB unit, into Najib's personal bank account.

 That is only a fraction of the total amount allegedly misappropriated from 1MDB.
 The US Department of Justice has said more than US$4.5 billion was siphoned from the fund.